s-londono/java-lab/notebooks/spring/springboot-testing.md

 ## Customizing and extending test ApplicationContext

 * To define use a custom Application Context configuration from scratch, add a nested @Configuration class to the test.
 Spring Boot Test will use this @Configuration class to load the ApplicationContext instead of the project's SpringApplication.
 That is, a nested @Configuration *overrides* the default Application Context configuration of Spring Boot Tests.
+* For Spring Boot projects consider using *@SpringConfiguration* instead.
+This is required for example, to enabled MyBatis auto-configuration.

 ```java
 @RunWith(SpringRunner.class)